openhab/org.openhab.binding.zwave/doc/kwikset/smartcode888_0_0.md

 ### Parameter 37: Audio Feature Control

-Allows the user to get/set the audio feed back command Enables or disables the audible notifications on the device The following option values may be configured -:
+Allows the user to get/set the audio feed back command
+<p&gtEnables or disables the audible notifications on the device</p&gt
+The following option values may be configured -:

 | Value  | Description |